zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 [Msdiv 103] (#msdiv103) {#msdiv103 .ref .msdiv} (17-6)

 [APZ 103.1] (#apz103 .1) {#apz103 .1 .ref .apz} "The Innate Cellular and Brains
-The “stale of Buddhism” is Ragamalee, Bishamalee, Mohamalee, Manamalaya Optic, Classical, All Perceptio, All Spiritful Karmale, Thuai Brains If there is no knowledge in the case, suffering in the grief, in the grief In the Nurodhagamini reaction, there is no sense in the reaction,
+The "stale of Buddhism" is Ragamalee, Bishamalee, Mohamalee, Manamalaya Optic, Classical, All Perceptio, All Spiritful Karmale, Thuai Brains If there is no knowledge in the case, suffering in the grief, in the grief In the Nurodhagamini reaction, there is no sense in the reaction,